Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 Export Users button: Lets you export the configured trunk users.

-When exporting trunk users, you will be given this message that indicates that a file generation process has started.
+When exporting trunk users, you will see this message indicating that a file generation process has started.
 To retrieve the file, click Downloads on the left menu pane.

-Select User Groups button: Lets you define your enterprise organization groups that needs to be synchronized into ConnecttoTeams.
-This is similar to the User Groups Sync'ing ability in PBX.
+Select User Groups button: Lets you define the enterprise organization groups that need to be synchronized.
+This is similar to the User Groups syncing ability in PBX.

 This shows these search options:

-- Disabled Users: This leads to page listing all disabled trunk users.
-In this page, you will have the option to delete the trunk configuration for users or restore (i.e., activate) users for trunk calling.
+- Disabled Users: This leads to a page listing all disabled trunk users.
+On this page, you can delete the trunk configuration for users or restore (i.e., activate) users for trunk calling.

 - Deleted Users: Lists all the deleted trunk users.
-In this page, you will have the option to restore deleted users.
+On this page, you can restore deleted users.

-- Unlicensed Users: lists all Teams users in the enterprise that doesn't have any of the necessary Microsoft license required for trunk calling.
+- Unlicensed Users: lists all Teams users in the enterprise who don't have the necessary Microsoft licenses for trunk calling.

 Updating Trunk Users